 The T3i writes its imaging data to SDXC cards, while the A6500 uses SDXC or Memory Stick PRO Duo cards.
 The A6500 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the T3i cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T3i and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T3i does not offer wifi capability.
+In contrast, the T3i does not provide wifi capability.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the T3i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T3i was succeeded by the Canon T4i.
+Both the T3i and the A6500 have been discontinued, but can regularly be found used on eBay.
+The T3i was replaced by the Canon T4i, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon T3i better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.